one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 # Dell Chromebook 13 7310 Hackintosh

 ### Confirmed working on:
-- MacOS: **Catalina 10.15.5**
+- MacOS: **Catalina 10.15.6**
 - MrChromebox coreboot: **4.12**
 - OpenCore: **0.5.9**

 #
 This is not meant to be a thorough guide or walkthrough.
 It is merely a dump of files and notes to get MacOS working on a Dell Chromebook 13 7310.
 I will try to keep this updated as I update my Chromebook to future MacOS releases.
+It may or may not work on your specific device.
+If it doesn't, you likely need to make some sort of changes to the supplied config.plist.

 #
+### Update 07/29/2020
+Confirmed working on 10.15.6.
+I updated successfully through System Preferences.

 ### Update 07/04/2020
 Small config.plist update for clean headphone audio.